 - Add the vegetable broth or water.
 Bring to a boil, then reduce to a simmer.
 Cook covered for 10-15 minutes or until the lentils are soft.
 Prepare the zucchini while they cook.

-- In a large mixing bowl, beat two large eggs.
+- When the lentils are done cooking, start the mixture.
+In a large mixing bowl, beat two large eggs.

 - Add the garlic, lemon zest, and all spices and seasoning.
 Blend well with a fork or rubber spatula.